fedepare/evolutionary/README.md

 Modify `/etc/security/limits.conf` with the following lines (this takes care of non-GUI login):

 ```
-mkasberg hard nofile 65535
+* hard nofile 65535
-mkasberg soft nofile 65535
+* soft nofile 65535
 ```

-Reboot your computer for changes to take effect
+where `*` can be replaced with the username.
+Reboot your computer for changes to take effect.